How to Cut Felt Patterns

 Felt is a go-to fabric for sewists around the world.
 Soft, lightweight, and available in many brilliant colors, felt is perfect for applique accents and inexpensive fabric crafts.
 Whatever you’re using felt for, it’s important to know how to cut it!

 Learn how to cut pristine felt patterns in minutes with this comprehensive tutorial.
 In this guide on How to Cut Felt Patterns, you’ll find everything you need to make felt patterns look both polished and professional.
 By the end, you’ll know what die cutting is, how to use freezer paper, and other neat tricks for cutting out an immaculate felt piece.

 First, this guide goes over what tools you need to cut felt properly.
 Then we will explain how to cut felt using the most common technique, scissors.
 Felt is easy to work with but also easy to miscut, shape, and sew improperly.
 That's why resources like this will help you create the perfect piece the first time.

 Are you a felt fanatic?
-Try out your new felt-cutting skill with this neat list of Fun with Felt: 25 Felt Sewing Projects
+Try out your new felt-cutting skill with this neat list of 25 Felt Sewing Projects

 Felt Cutting Tools

 Before you embark on your felt-cutting adventures, it’s important to discuss felt cutting tools.
 There are two primary tools used for cutting felt: